 Most psychotropic medications do not cause addiction.
 Addiction is a psychological need or excessive desire for something that produces a sense of escape, euphoria or a "high."
 When somebody is addicted to something, that person will do whatever it takes to ensure that he or she has that thing that produces the euphoric effect.
 When medications are used as prescribed, even those that have the potential to be abused, it is very unlikely that addiction will occur.

 Every medication has its own specific potential for side effects.
-Depending on what you have been prescribed, your psychiatrist will instruct you about the most common or serious side effects of that particular medication.
-If you have questions about your medications, do not hesitate to ask your psychiatrist who can give you the most accurate information and help you decide if the side effect is serious enough to do something different with the medication, such as a dose adjustment or discontinuation.
+Depending on what you have been prescribed, your your psychiatric provider will instruct you about the most common or serious side effects of that particular medication.
+If you have questions about your medications, do not hesitate to ask your your psychiatric provider who can give you the most accurate information and help you decide if the side effect is serious enough to do something different with the medication, such as a dose adjustment or discontinuation.
 Your pharmacist is also a good source of information about side effects.
-It is important to always consult your Psychiatrist before you stop taking your medication as symptoms can sometimes worsen with abrupt withdrawal of the medication.
+It is important to always consult your your psychiatric provider before you stop taking your medication as symptoms can sometimes worsen with abrupt withdrawal of the medication.

 This is a complicated question because each individual is unique.
 In general, it is recommended that people stay on medications for at least 9-12 months after symptoms have resolved.
 Some patients need to stay on medications longer.
 This is an important conversation to have with your provider and another reason why ongoing medication management is necessary to determine whether or not medication is indicated.
 The good news is that for many types of disorders, such as depression, PTSD, OCD, and anxiety conditions, therapy can eliminate the need for mediciton.